Orlando Regional Medical Center's (ORMC) Air Care Team Takes Flight

 The Emergency Transfer Center at ORMC

 The Emergency Transfer Center at ORMC facilitates physician to physician referrals for patients that require emergency evaluation and/or admission into one of our hospitals.
-With the many unique specialties that are offered at Orlando Regional Medical Center, Arnold Palmer Hospital for Children, Winnie Palmer Hospital for Women & Babies and Orlando Health UF Health Cancer Center, the Emergency Transfer Center is a central point of contact for outside hospitals to call and expedite the patient's arrival to the best care possible.
+With the many unique specialties that are offered at Orlando Regional Medical Center, Arnold Palmer Hospital for Children, Winnie Palmer Hospital for Women & Babies and Orlando Health Cancer Institute, the Emergency Transfer Center is a central point of contact for outside hospitals to call and expedite the patient's arrival to the best care possible.

 The center connects the referring physician to the specialist needed on a recorded line.
 We will then work with bed placement to get the patient admitted to the hospital, which reduces the amount of work required by the referring facility so they can concentrate on the patient's care until transport arrives.